zhijing-jin/nlp-phd-global-equality/README.md

 - [Further Readings: Technical Materials to Improve Your NLP Research Skills](#further-readings-technical-materials-to-improve-your-nlp-research-skills)
 - [Contributions](#contributions)

-## Top Resources

-1. **Online ACL Year-Round Mentorship Program:** https://acl-mentorship.github.io (You can apply as [a mentee](https://forms.office.com/Pages/ResponsePage.aspx?id=9028kaqAQ0OMdrEjlJf7WZ58B5OxkFZCgz9OB5zwLz5URUo4UlpNVTBBMkdPSlBVUTgyMzlRRk5BVy4u), as [a mentor](https://forms.gle/xsdFDCKUuDrBvc4Y6), or as [a volunteer](https://forms.gle/msPFHiL9QKw3fCR8A).
-For mentees, you will be able to attend monthly zoom Q&A sessions hosted senior researchers in NLP.
-You will also join a global slack channel, where you can constantly post your questions, and we will collect answers from senior NLP researchers.)

 ## Stage 1.
 (Non-PhD -> PhD) How to Apply to PhD?